openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The value MUST be a string that specifies the name of the claim within the provided namespace in the Verifiable Credential, e.g., `first_name`.

-`value`:
-: OPTIONAL.
-A string, integer or boolean value that specifies the expected value of the claim.
-If the `value` property is present, the Wallet MUST return the claim only if the type and value of the claim match the type and value specified in the query.
-This property MUST NOT be present if the `values` property is present.

 `values`:
 : OPTIONAL.
 An array of strings, integers or boolean values that specifies the expected values of the claim.
 If the `values` property is present, the Wallet MUST return the claim only if the type and value of the claim both match for at least one of the elements in the array.
-This property MUST NOT be present if the `value` property is present.

 ### Selecting Claims and Credentials {#vp_query_lang_processing_rules}

 The same basic logic applies for selecting claims and for selecting credentials, as detailed in the following.

+Note: While this specification provides the mechanisms for requesting different sets of claims and credentials and request some of those optionally, it does not make assumptions about the user interface of the Wallet, for example, if users can select which claims to present or which combination of credentials to present.

-#### Selecting Claims
+#### Selecting Claims {#selecting_claims}

 The following rules apply for selecting claims via `claims` and `claim_sets`: